neyho/eywa-docs/web/docs/graphql/queries.md

 ## Focused Query
 World is a complex place, and business rules are usually over complicated, inherited, personalized and opinionated client view of their business.
-Each would say that `This is the way`.
+Each client would say that `This is the way!`.
+So many ways...

 To navigate throught this data jungle EYWA provides set of tools and one of these tools is search query as mentioned.